Pierre-datascience/virus_contamination/README.md

 # virus_contamination

-Basic approach to simulate a virus propagation within a population
+Basic approach to simulate a virus propagation within a population in C++.